spatialos/UnrealGDK/SpatialGDK/Documentation/content/tutorials/dbsync/tutorial-dbsync-setup.md

 You can download it from [here](https://postgresql.org/download/windows).
 Once downloaded, set its password to `DO_NOT_USE_IN_PRODUCTION`.

-<%(Callout type="tip" message="If you install a Postgresql version lower than 11, you may see an error similar to `ERROR:  record "old" is not assigned yet` when trying to modify the database.
+<%(Callout type="tip" message="If you install a Postgresql version lower than 11, you may see an error similar to `ERROR:  record old is not assigned yet` when trying to modify the database.
 If this happens, uninstall Postgresql and re-install a 11.x version.")%>

 ### 2. Set up the Example Project